FalkorDB/docs/design/index.md

 To accommodate typed nodes, one additional matrix is allocated per label, and a label matrix is symmetric with ones along the main diagonal.
 Assume that node N was labeled as a Person, then the Person matrix P sets position P[N,N] to 1.

-This design lets RedisGraph modify its graph easily, including:
+This design lets FalkorDB modify its graph easily, including:

 - Adding new nodes simply extends matrices, adding additional rows and columns
 - Adding new relationships by setting the relevant entries at the relevant matrices